thom4parisot/photography/source/_posts/2016/calais.md

       country: France
     src: CNV00015-LR.jpg
     comment: |
-      These numbers are to been seen on each shelter.
+      Numbers are to been seen on each shelter.

-      _There is no registry_ so the shelter occupation level is one of the only way to know how crowded the camp is.
+      There is _no_ registry so the shelter occupation level is one of the only way to know how crowded the camp is.
   - location:
       venue: Grande Synthe
       city: Dunkirk